-Computer: This box identifies the dev machine where the workspace exists, and it is read-only.
-You cannot move a workspace from one computer to another.
+Computer: This field identifies the dev machine where the workspace exists, and it's read-only.
+You can't move a workspace from one computer to another.
 However, if the name of your dev machine has changed and you want that change to appear in this field, run tf workspaces /updatecomputername.

 Location: Local is the best choice in most cases.
 See Decide between using a local or a server workspace.

 Choose Checkin if you want the date and time stamp of each file to generally match the stamp of the changeset of the version in your workspace.
 A few issues and exceptions are: